-- Upcoming operations and current operation;
+- upcoming operations and current operation;

-- Heat recovery steam generator operation;
+- heat recovery steam generator operation;

-- Discharge process effluent and stormwater management;
+- discharge process effluent and stormwater management;

-- Kapuni stream monitoring;
+- kapuni stream monitoring;

-- Liquid transfer system;
+- liquid transfer system;

-- Dry and wet chemical storage;
+- dry and wet chemical storage;

-- On-site sewage treatment system;
+- on-site sewage treatment system;

-- Land treatment;
+- land treatment;

-- River gauging;
+- river gauging;

 - LPG load out facility; and

-- Housekeeping.
+- housekeeping.

-Overall, the Vector plant was found to be in a very tidy condition, with staff knowledgeable about processes and compliance requirements.
-Further liaison with Vector was also undertaken through inter-laboratory comparison exercises.
+Overall, the Company plant was found to be in a very tidy condition, with staff knowledgeable about processes and compliance requirements.
+Further liaison with the Company was also undertaken through inter-laboratory comparison exercises.
 Stream gauging to establish Kapuni Stream flows is planned to be undertaken by the Council in the upcoming monitoring period, this will replace the current flo-dar stream flow monitor.

-2.2 Results of abstraction and discharge monitoring
+2.1.2 Abstraction and discharge monitoring

-2.2.1 Surface water abstraction
+Surface water abstraction

-Water for Vector is drawn from the Kapuni Stream about 1.4 km above the plant via the intake structure and raw water supply line for Hawera water treatment plant.
+Water for the Company is drawn from the Kapuni Stream about 1.4 km above the plant via the intake structure and raw water supply line for Hawera water treatment plant.
 South Taranaki District Council (STDC) holds land use permit 7413-1 for the structure and water permit 0146-2 to take.

-Under its own water permit 1125-4, Vector must install and maintain a meter and datalogger at the point where the water enters the supply line for the Vector site.
+Under its own water permit 1125-4, the Company must install and maintain a meter and datalogger at the point where the water enters the supply line for the Company site.
 The monitoring equipment must be certified by an appropriately qualified person at least every five years.

-The water permit conditions are consistent with the Resource Management (Measurement and Reporting of Water Takes) Regulations 2011, which required Vector by 10 November 2012 to keep daily records of volume taken, and thereafter supply by 31 July each year the record for the preceding 1 July to 30 June period.
+The water permit conditions are consistent with the Resource Management (Measurement and Reporting of Water Takes) Regulations 2011, which required the Company by 10 November 2012 to keep daily records of volume taken, and thereafter supply by 31 July each year the record for the preceding 1 July to 30 June period.
 By stipulating a monitoring point other than the take location, the grant of consent 1125-4 constitutes an approval by Council under the Regulations.

-Volumes supplied to Vector had been measured and recorded on STDC's supervisory control and data acquisition (SCADA) system since 6 January 2010.
+Volumes supplied to the Company had been measured and recorded on STDC's supervisory control and data acquisition (SCADA) system since 6 January 2010.
 Telemetry directly to Council was connected in January 2014.

-Figure 1 Daily surface water abstraction volumes (1125-4) Vector KGTP
+Figure 1 Daily surface water abstraction volumes (1125-4) the Company KGTP

-The daily surface water abstraction record is provide in the above Figure 1.
-The record indicates that Vector were in compliance with their daily water abstraction rate, whereby they are allowed to abstract up to 3,900 m per day.
-In total, Vector abstracted 545,951m from the Kapuni Stream this monitoring period.
-This is an increase from the previous monitoring period of 47,491 m.
+The daily surface water abstraction record is provided in Figure 1.
+The record indicates that the Company were in compliance with their daily limit which allows for a total of 3,900 m per day.
+During the monitoring period the Company drew 884,825 m of water from the Kapuni Stream.
+This is an increase of 338,874 m, when compared to the previous monitoring period.

-2.2.2 Provision of consent holder data
+2.1.3 Provision of consent holder data

-Monitoring of the discharge constituents and the Kapuni Stream is undertaken by Vector, prior to each discharge and one hour following commencement of the discharges authorised by discharge consent 1123-3.
+Monitoring of the discharge constituents and the Kapuni Stream is undertaken by the Company, prior to each discharge and one hour following commencement of the discharges authorised by discharge consent 1123-3.

 Consent 1123-3 requires the preparation of an effluent disposal management plan.
-The plan includes the reporting on the exercise of the consents.
-Vector provided, at approximately monthly intervals, discharge data in relation to these consents for the monitoring period.
+The plan includes the reposting on the exercise of the consents.
+The Company provided, at approximately monthly intervals, discharge data in relation to these consents for the monitoring period.

-On two occasions in this monitoring period the Council carried out inter-laboratory comparisons with the Vector site laboratory.
-The results are discussed in the following Section 2.2.3.
+On two occasions in this monitoring period the Council carried out inter-laboratory comparisons with the Company site laboratory.
+The results are discussed in the following section 2.14.

-The following pertains to assessment of the Vector discharge and stream monitoring data.
+The following pertains to assessment of the Company discharge and stream monitoring data.
 This data was provided to the Council at monthly intervals throughout the year.